Malmö Symphony Orchestra: History

 The orchestra was founded in 1925 with Walther Meyer-Radon as the first chief conductor, from 1925 to 1929.

 At first, the orchestra performed both symphony concerts and served as the orchestra of the Malmö Opera and Music Theatre.
 From 1991 onwards, the orchestra has been exclusively devoted to symphony orchestra concerts.
 Between 1985 and 2015, the orchestra gave its main concert series in the Malmö Concert Hall, after which they moved to Malmö Live.

 Herbert Blomstedt held the title of Huvuddirigent (principal conductor) during 1962–1963.
 Past principal guest conductors have included Brian Priestman (1988–1990), Gilbert Varga (1997–2000), and Mario Venzago (2000–2003).

-Since 2019, the orchestra's current chief conductor is Robert Treviño.
-In May 2021, the orchestra announced that Treviño is to stand down as its chief conductor at the close of the 2020-2021 season, and then to take the title of artistic adviser for 2 years.
+Robert Treviño was chief conductor of the orchestra from 2019 to 2021, and subsequently held the title of artistic adviser for 2 years.
+In June 2024, the orchestra announced the appointment of Martyn Brabbins as its next chief conductor, effective with the 2025-2026 season, with an initial contract of three seasons.

-The orchestra has made recordings for BIS, Daphne and Naxos.
+The orchestra has made recordings for such labels as BIS, Daphne, Ondine and Naxos.